Marriage and Long Term Happiness

 Does marital happiness last?
 Does marriage bring happiness to our lives or are people more likely to stay married because they’re naturally happy in their disposition?

 Does marital happiness last?
 Does marriage bring happiness to our lives or are people more likely to stay married because they’re naturally happy in their disposition?
-These questions were addressed by two huge surveys and referenced in a The Wall Street Journal article last week by Susan Pinker.
-British demographers analyzed data collected over an eight-year period from 30,000 people to track their happiness and how their level of happiness may have changed over time.
-This study was reinforced by a second study involving 300,000 people over a three-year period.
+These questions were addressed by two huge surveys and referenced in an article in the Wall Street Journal several years ago by Susan Pinker.
+British demographers analyzed data collected over an eight-year period from 30,000 people to track their happiness and how their levels of happiness may have changed over time.
+This study was reinforced by a second study involving 300,000 people over a three year period.
 That’s a lot of data points!

 Of course, the Christian worldview makes a distinction between happiness and joy in life.
 Joy is found in a personal relationship with Jesus and following in his steps.
 Such joy never depends on circumstances but rather remains constant even in the midst of hardship.
 Happiness, on the other hand, is contingent.
 It’s determined by what “happens” to you.
 Believers need to understand that the level of joy in their marriage is directly related to how closely their marriage aligns with Scripture.